dosowiechi/CLIPArTT/README.md

 ![Diagram](https://github.com/dosowiechi/CLIPArTT/blob/main/CLIPArTT.png)

-## Setup

-The repository is divided into two directories: one for the datasets under CIFAR-10 and CIFAR-100 and one for the dataset ViSDA-C. Details of how each code works can be found in their respective READMEs.

 ## Citation

 If you found this repository, or its related paper useful for your research, you can cite this work as: